AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

+NOTE: This file is outdated and updates have been made directly to src/components/UserGuide.js
 # CDS Authoring Tool User Guide

 This document helps new users of the Clinical Decision Support Authoring Tool navigate the features of the application and acquire the knowledge of how to use the tool to build CDS artifacts.